ArgoHA/custom_d_fine/README.md

-# SoTA Object Detection D-FINE model training, exporting, inferencing pipeline from scratch
+# D-FINE Object Detection Framework (Train, Export, Inference)

-This is a custom project to work with [D-FINE](https://arxiv.org/abs/2410.13842) - state of the art object detection transformer based model.
+This is a framework to work with [D-FINE](https://arxiv.org/abs/2410.13842) - state of the art object detection transformer based model.
 Model author's repo: [D-FINE](https://github.com/Peterande/D-FINE).
 This is not a fork, but a complete rewrite from scratch.
-Only model atchitecture and loss functions were used from original repo.
+Only model atchitecture and loss functions were used from the original repo.

-Check out [the tutorial video](https://youtu.be/_uEyRRw4miY) to get familiar with this pipeline.
+Check out [the video tutorial](https://youtu.be/_uEyRRw4miY) to get familiar with this framework.

 ## Main scripts